 Aventon Aventure E-Bike

 Rugged and comfortable is the name of the game with the Aventure E-Bike.
 It’s got plenty of tech, a bit of sophistication, and terrific handling.
+You have probably seen a lot of Aventon bikes around, they have established themselves as a market leader.
+One of their other models, the 500, is one of our favorite ebikes for older riders too.

 - Front suspension fork